 The BigQuery connector for Hadoop downloads data into your Google Cloud Storage bucket before running a Hadoop job.
 After the Hadoop job successfully completes, the data is deleted from Cloud Storage.
 You are charged for storage according to Cloud Storage pricing.
-In order to avoid excess charges, check your Cloud Storage account and make sure unneeded temporary files are removed.
+In order to avoid excess charges, check your Cloud Storage account and make sure to remove unneeded temporary files.
 By downloading the BigQuery connector for Hadoop, you acknowledge and accept these additional terms.

 When using the connector, you will also be charged for any associated BigQuery usage fees.

 There are two ways to get the BigQuery connector.
 The best method to choose depends on whether you are creating a new cluster or using an existing cluster.